-MUS 46 VOCAL JAZZ ENSEMBLE
+MUS 46 VOCAL JAZZ ENSEMBLE 2.0 Units

 An advanced performance-based class exploring jazz voice in an ensemble setting.
-Course emphasizes the study of a variety of jazz and pop/rock styles, overall healthy vocal technique, use of microphones and an active sound system, vocal improvisation,

-Strongly Recommended: MUS 6, MUS 44 with a minimum grade of C Enrollment Limitation: Audition Required
+Course emphasizes the study of a variety of jazz and pop/rock styles, overall healthy vocal technique, use of microphones and an active sound system, vocal improvisation, and overall musicianship.
+Singing and ensemble experience highly recommended, as the class requires strong sense of intonation, rhythm, and vocal blend.
+Performs multiple times per semester.
+Strongly Recommended: MUS 6, MUS 44 with a minimum grade of C